peterchettiar/llm-search-engine/README.md

 So how do they work? - LLMs can be said to be made of three things:

 1. Data - Large amounts of text data used as inputs into LLMs
-2. Architecture - As for architecture this is a neural network and for GPT that is a `transformer` (transformer architecture enables the model to handle sequences of data as they are designed to understand the context of each word in a sentence)
+2. Architecture - As for architecture this is a neural network, and for GPT that is a `transformer` (transformer architecture enables the model to handle sequences of data as they are designed to understand the context of each word in a sentence)
 3. Training - The aforementioned transformer architecture is trained on the large amounts of data used as input, and consquentially the model learns to predict the next word in a sentence

 ![image](https://github.com/peterchettiar/llm-search-engine/assets/89821181/a917fa0d-4b5d-40ef-ab95-5a4a214b2b69)